Asing1001/asing1001.github.io/source/_posts/Find-process-listening-port-on-Windows.md

 ---
 title: Find ports status on Windows
 date: 2018-05-03 16:42:01
-tags: [pid, port, TCP/IP, Windows, CMD, netstat]
+tags: [pid, port, TCP/IP, Windows, CMD, netstat, Network]
 ---

 To find ports status on windows, there is a default Windows GUI - `Resource Monitor` or you could use `netstat` via command prompt.